japneet2302/2025AA05099_ML_Assignment/README.md

 ---

 ## 2. Dataset Description
 The **Adult Census Income Dataset** from the UCI Machine Learning Repository is used in this assignment.
-“The Adult Census Income Dataset (UCI) was used.
 As it is publicly available, the dataset is not included and can be uploaded by the user in the Streamlit app.
 The task is to predict whether an individual’s annual income exceeds **$50K** based on demographic and employment-related attributes.

 **Dataset characteristics:**